Rasmussen University-Wisconsin

 2014 Retention Rate

 Retention rate measures the number of first-time students who began their studies the previous fall and returned to school the following fall.
 The retention rate for full-time undergraduates at Rasmussen University-Wisconsin was 25%.
-Compared with the full-time retention rate at similar Baccalaureate/Associates Colleges (63%), Rasmussen University-Wisconsin had a retention rate lower than its peers.

 This chart shows the retention rate over time at Rasmussen University-Wisconsin (highlighted in red) compares to similar universities.